mrbungle64/ioBroker.ecovacs-deebot/README.md

 | Country code (continent) | Selection of pre-defined country codes (incl. continent) |
 | Device number | Selection for the current instance if you use multiple devices |
 | Number of spot areas | Number of sport areas defined in the Ecovacs app (default `0`) |

-*) The Ecovacs servers very often throw an odd error, so we want to try again automatically.

 ## Changelog